IcoDeveloper/PDFSign/README.md

 # PDFSign
-Command line tool for signing PDF Files using itextsharp library
+Basic command line tool for signing PDF Files using itextsharp library

 ## Notes
-This is a command line tool that allows signing of pdf files using certificates. the actual PDF manipulation is performed using the itextsharp library v5.5
+This is a command line tool that allows signing of pdf files using certificates. the actual PDF manipulation is performed using the itextsharp library v5.5 This tool was originaly published on [codeplex](https://archive.codeplex.com/?p=pdfsign)

 The signing certificate can can either be provided as a pkcs12 file or it can come from the windows certificate store.
 In order to use a certificate from the windows store,